standardnotes/app/README.md

 - Free sync on unlimited devices
 - Extensible with editors (such as Markdown and Code), themes, and components (like Folders and Autocomplete Tags).
 Learn more about [Extended](https://standardnotes.org/extensions).
 - Open-source and the option to self-host your notes server.
 You can [host your own Standard Server](https://docs.standardnotes.org/self-hosting.html) in a few easy steps.
 - A strong focus on longevity and sustainability.
-We're not trying to exploit a market opportunity.
-We want to make a long-lasting notes app because it's what we're passionate about.
+[Learn more](https://standardnotes.org/longevity).

 ### Creating your private notes account